mozilla/normandy/docs/user/peer_approval.rst

 .. note::

-   On some test versions of Normandy, notable the staging server, the approval process can be completed with a single user to ease testing of recipes and the Firefox client.
+   On some test versions of Normandy, notably the staging server, the approval process can be completed with a single user to ease testing of recipes and the Firefox client.